ammendes/mlops-project-1/README.md

-# Production-Ready MLOps Template: Titanic Survival Prediction
+# Production-Ready MLOps blueprint: Titanic Survival Prediction

 Welcome to a robust, production-ready MLOps template for binary classification, built around the Titanic dataset.
 This project is designed for data scientists, ML engineers, and teams seeking a practical, end-to-end workflow for collaborative, reproducible machine learning.
 It demonstrates best practices in data ingestion, preprocessing, model training, evaluation, experiment tracking, and deployment using MLflow, Docker, and FastAPI.